Marițica Bibescu: Exile

 In the 1850s, the Bibescus moved to the French Empire.
-For a while, they were joined there by General Ion Emanuel Florescu, who had married Zoe's daughter Catinca Bibescu.
+For a while, they were joined there by General Ioan Emanoil Florescu, who had married Zoe's daughter Catinca Bibescu.
 The former Prince eventually returned to Wallachia after the Crimean War, which curbed Russian influence and placed the Principalities under an international tutelage.
 He and his brother fought each other to emerge as conservative candidates for the Wallachian throne; Știrbei was initially the favorite.
 However, shortly before the legislative election of 1857, Gheorghe led his own wing of the "National Party", whose activists supported unification between Wallachia and Moldavia.
 He then stood as a regular deputy in the ad-hoc Divan, where he proposed an hereditary monarchy under a foreign Prince.
 He eventually resigned in November 1857, and returned to Paris.
 At the time, he was upset by the radicalism of the elected legislature.

 Before and during the elections of January 1859, Gheorghe and Știrbei were again boyar favorites for the throne, with Gheorghe clearly in the lead before the actual ballot.
 Marițica's cousin Iancu and her uncle Băleanu were also in the race.
 On election day, the progressive caucus inside the National Party put up Alexandru Ioan Cuza, who had already won the Moldavian election, as a surprise candidate.
 Under street pressure, Gheorghe renounced his ambitions, and Cuza emerged as the winner.
 Marițica did not follow her husband on these enterprises: she fell ill with cancer.
 She died in Paris on September 27, 1859, months after the Moldo–Wallachian union.
 Her tomb is located in a Bibescu crypt at Père Lachaise Cemetery.